yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/overview.md

 type: docs
 ---

+>**Welcome to the Story of YugaPlus**
+>
+>Our story concerns YugaPlus, a small startup streaming service, and describes their journey from a single server running PostgreSQL with a regional customer base to global business.
+Follow along as YugaPlus launches its service, migrates to YugabyteDB to scale in the cloud, and builds a low latency fault-tolerant service for its growing user base.

-Welcome to the Build & Learn tutorial!
-You are going to learn the essential capabilities of YugabyteDB by building YugaPlus, a scalable and fault-tolerant streaming platform where users watch their favorite movies, series, and live events.
+Welcome to the Build and Learn tutorial!
+You are going to learn the essential capabilities of YugabyteDB by following the story of YugaPlus, a scalable and fault-tolerant streaming platform where users watch their favorite movies, series, and live events.

 Throughout the following five chapters, you'll gain practical experience in these areas:

 * [Chapter 1: Debuting with PostgreSQL](../chapter1-debuting-with-postgres) - Deploy the first version of the YugaPlus movie recommendation service on PostgreSQL.
-You'll also understand how YugaPlus utilizes the PostgreSQL pgvector extension and the full-text search capabilities to provide movie recommendations.
+You'll also understand how YugaPlus uses the PostgreSQL pgvector extension and the full-text search capabilities to provide movie recommendations.

 * [Chapter 2: Scaling with YugabyteDB](../chapter2-scaling-with-yugabytedb) - Learn how YugabyteDB distributes data and workloads while migrating YugaPlus to a multi-node YugabyteDB cluster.
 Additionally, you'll witness YugabyteDB's PostgreSQL compatibility in action as the application is migrated without any code changes.